 - Prior user and goodwill are two of the indispensable ingredients, requiring to be positively established by the party seeking injunction, in a passing off case.

 - The court should keep in mind the deleterious consequence to the business activities of the person against whom the injunction is sought.

 - Following points do indicate prima facie considerable reputation and goodwill:-

 - opposition filed against the use of identical trademarks.

 - newspaper reporting and advertisements

-While the proceedings still go on, the division bench observed that the evidence relied upon by the respondent, is insufficient for issuance of interlocutory injunction against the appellant.
+While the proceedings still go on, the division bench observed that the evidence relied upon by the respondent is insufficient for the issuance of an interlocutory injunction against the appellant.